 - To release the drug after the stomach e.g. in the intestines

 The drugs which most commonly cause stomach ulcers like aspirin, diclofenac and naproxen are frequently available with enteric coatings.
 Omeprazole, which is a drug which stops the stomach from producing acid, is itself broken down in acid and therefore the drug generally has an enteric coating around it either as a granule in the capsules or as a granule in the dispersible form.
 Sulfasalazine is used either for the treatment of arthritis or for the treatment of Crohn's disease which is inflammation of the intestines.
-When used for arthritis it is very often given without an enteric coating so that it can be absorbed more quickly, whereas for Crohn's where it is needed in the intestines to work it is given with an enteric coating.
+When used for arthritis, it is very often given without an enteric coating so that it can be absorbed more quickly.
+For Crohn's, it is needed to work in the intestines so it is given an enteric coating.

-It can be seen that an enteric coating is therefore there usually for a good reason and therefore such tablets or the contents of enteric coated capsules should never be crushed before being taken.
+It can be seen that an enteric coating has advantages and therefore such tablets or the contents of enteric coated capsules should never be crushed before being taken.